mwczapski/private_gitserver_docker_container/README.md

 #### Host-Guest-Shared "backups" directory

-The docker-compose command that creates the dcker container also creates the host directory `"backups"`, at the same level as `_commonUtils`, and mounts it as bound volume in the container.
+The docker-compose command that creates the docker container also creates the host directory `"backups"`, at the same level as `_commonUtils`, and mounts it as bound volume in the container.

 The "backup" command, available to the user issuing the following command from a client:
 <code>ssh git@gitserver backup \<reponame\></code>